UpStride/tutorial/deep-complex-networks/README.md

 }
 ```

 Now in order to start the training we only need to replace the `--model.name examplenetwork`.
-Switching between upstride types can be done via `--model.upstride_type` argument.
+Switching between upstride types can be achieved via `--model.upstride_type` argument.

 * -1 or 0 - Tensorflow
 * 1 - Type 1
 * 2 - Type 2
 * 3 - Type 3

-It's recommended the user goes through the `generic_model.py` in detail on how to use other keyword arguments.
+It's recommended that the user parses `generic_model.py` in detail on how to use other keyword arguments.

-In `train.py` file at the root of the `classification_api` folder, there are namespaces for arguments which would be useful in understanding the default values.
+In `train.py` file at the root of the `classification_api` folder, there are namespaces for arguments which are useful in understanding the default values.

 ## References